Flavors From Afar: Where refugees cook up new lives

 | Los Angeles

-On the menu this month at the Los Angeles restaurant Flavors From Afar: Somali pan-friend salmon, Egyptian lamb shank, and Kenyan coconut tilapia.
+On the menu this month at the Los Angeles restaurant Flavors From Afar: Somali pan-fried salmon, Egyptian lamb shank, and Kenyan coconut tilapia.

 The unique restaurant in LA’s Little Ethiopia district offers refugee chefs a chance to share their recipes, gain experience to propel their careers, and be around people who can relate to what they’re going through.
 The Los Angeles Times named it one of the city’s best restaurants.